rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 does not have a `to` part, the corresponding PSI element is omitted from the PSI tree to further simplify the model in memory.

 The PSI tree elements implement the model described in this document.
+These symbols provide the statically known information for that given context.
+This is used for static analysis and IDE integration such as symbol navigation and code completion.

 1. This functionality is not currently supported in the XQuery IntelliJ Plugin.
     This is a specification for how that functionality is intended to be